-The total cost of the sterile processing technician program is \$12,945, comprised of \$12,420 for tuition and \$525 for course fees.
+For students starting their program before August 11, 2025, the total cost of the sterile processing technician program is \$12,945, comprised of \$12,420 for tuition and \$525 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$13,080 comprised of \$12,555 for tuition and \$525 for course fees.
 Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary "medical scrub" uniform is provided to all students enrolled in the sterile processing technician program at the end of the first quarter of training.
+One complimentary "medical scrub" uniform, CPR certification, and an electronic device are provided to all students enrolled in the sterile processing technician program.
 Dorsey College will pay the cost one time for sterile processing technician program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.